openmanuscript/openmanuscript/README.md

 A writer can use a variety of tools instead of being locked into using a specific one.
 Software developers can create new tools, and writers can adopt them without any data conversion, or loss of work.

-The bigger the community, the better it is for all of us!

 ## Advantages of OpenManuscript

 The advantages of the OpenManuscript format are many: